Q: What age group is Clock Yourself designed for?

 There is a strong link between cognitive processing speed and the ability to catch oneself to prevent a fall.
 In clinical trials ‘exer-gaming’ activities for falls prevention were shown to improve cognitive processing speed of the participants.

-Q: Will you be conducting clinical trials to test the effectiveness of Clock Yourself as a stand-alone intervention?
+Q: Will you be conducting clinical trials to test the effectiveness of Clock Yourself?

 Q: Can people with a diagnosis of cognitive impairment or dementia use the Clock Yourself app?